|

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-At St. Charles, it is recognised and taught that Mathematics helps children to make sense of the world around them through developing their ability to calculate, to reason and to solve problems whilst expressing their reasoning fluently.
+At St. Charles, it is recognised and taught that mathematics helps children to make sense of the world around them through developing their ability to calculate, to reason and to solve problems whilst expressing their reasoning fluently.
 It enables children to understand and appreciate relationships and patterns in both number and space in their everyday lives.
 Through their growing knowledge and understanding, children learn to appreciate the contribution made by many cultures to the development and application of mathematics.

 At St. Charles Primary School, in conjunction with the National Curriculum, we aim to:

-- develop a positive attitude to maths as an interesting and attractive subject in which all children gain some success and pleasure;
+- develop a positive attitude to Maths as an interesting and attractive subject in which all children gain some success and pleasure;

 - develop mathematical understanding through systematic direct teaching of appropriate learning objectives;

-- encourage the effective use of maths as a tool in a wide range of activities within school and, subsequently, adult life;
+- encourage the effective use of Maths as a tool in a wide range of activities within school and, subsequently, adult life;

 - develop an ability in the children to express themselves fluently, to talk about the subject with an assurance, using correct mathematical language and vocabulary;

-- develop an appreciation of relationships within maths;
+- develop an appreciation of relationships within Maths;

 - develop ability to think clearly and logically with independence of though and flexibility of mind;